royhuang9/p4_advanced_lane_finding/README.md

 # Advanced Lane Finding

 ## Introduction
 Finding the lane is important for the car to know where to drive.
-Although P1 already provided some experiments on lane finding, the techniques used in P1 ware canny  and hough transformation by which we can only detect straight lines.
+Although P1 already provided some experiments on lane finding, the techniques used in P1 were canny  and hough transformation by which we can only detect straight lines.

-In this project, advanced techniques, like camera calibration, perspective transformation, sliding window searching, sobel filter and HSV color space, are used to detect lane more accuracilly.
+In this project, advanced techniques, like camera calibration, perspective transformation, sliding window searching, sobel filter and HSV color space, are used to detect lane more accurately.
 The following is an example.

 <center>![Lane fond](out_images/lane_found.png)</center>